pabagan/rxjs-boiler-webpack/README.md

-# Webpack + Babel configuration for latest ECMAs
+# Webpack + Babel configuration for latest ECMAs + RxJs boiler

 I am maintaining this one just to maintain a configuration able to run latest ECMA (6/7)features.
 Also to play: